thisMatter.comMoneyWills, Estates, and Trusts

 AB Living Trusts and AB Disclaimer Trusts

-The AB living trust (aka bypass trust, family trust) has a number of benefits for a married couple that allows both spouses to use the full amount of their federal estate tax exemption, while allowing the first-to-die spouse to provide support for his spouse while maintaining control over the ultimate disposition of his property.
-The federal estate tax exemption is the amount that is not subject to federal estate tax, which, for 2011 - 2012, is $5,000,000.
+The AB living trust (aka bypass trust, family trust, credit shelter trust) has several benefits for a married couple that allows both spouses to use the full amount of their federal estate tax exemption, while allowing the first-to-die spouse to provide support for his spouse while maintaining control over the ultimate disposition of his property.
+The federal estate tax exemption is the amount that is not subject to federal estate tax, which, as of 2016, is more than $5,430,000, and adjusted annually for inflation.

 Consider the possibilities of the couple with property worth more than the estate tax exemption but less than twice the tax exemption.
-Without the use of a trust, the deceased spouse can leave all of his property to either:
+Without a trust, the deceased spouse can leave all his property to either:

-1. the surviving spouse and take advantage of the unlimited marital deduction; however, his federal estate tax exemption is lost, so that when the surviving spouse dies, only her tax exemption can be applied to the property;
+- the surviving spouse and take advantage of the unlimited marital deduction; however, his GSTT exemption is lost, so that when the surviving spouse dies, only her GSTT exemption can be applied to the property, and if the property appreciates, then the appreciation will be includable in the surviving spouse's estate;

-Consider a couple where each spouse has $1 million worth of property and the federal estate tax exemption is $1 million.
-The couple intends to leave all of their property to their children and the husband is the 1st to die.
+Consider a couple where each spouse has $5 million worth of property and the federal estate tax exemption is $5 million.
+The couple intends to leave all their property to their children and the husband is the 1st to die.

-Scenario 1: The husband leaves all of his property to his wife.
+Scenario 1: The husband leaves all his property to his wife.
 No estate tax is due because of the unlimited marital deduction.
-However, when the wife dies, her estate will be worth $2 million, but only her tax exemption of $1 million can be applied to the property.
-Therefore, estate tax will be due on the $1 million above the wife's tax exemption, leaving less for their children.
-Net result: Support is provided for the wife during her lifetime, but the children ultimately pay estate tax on $1 million of their mother's estate.
+However, when the wife dies, her estate will be worth $10 million, but only her tax exemption of $5 million can be applied to the property.
+Therefore, estate tax will be due on the $5 million above the wife's tax exemption, leaving less for their children.
+Net result: Support is provided for the wife during her lifetime, but her estate must pay estate tax on the $5 million received from her husband.

-Scenario 2: The husband leaves all of his property to their children.
+Scenario 2: The husband leaves all his property to their children.
 No estate tax is due because the children benefit from their father's tax exemption.
 However, no support is provided to the surviving spouse.
-But when the surviving spouse dies, then the children can inherit the $1 million of their mother's estate also free of estate tax.
-Net result: The children inherit $2,000,000 free of estate tax, but no support was provided to the surviving spouse.
+But when the surviving spouse dies, then the children can inherit the $5 million of their mother's estate also free of estate tax.
+Net result: The children inherit $10,000,000 free of estate tax, but no support was provided to the surviving spouse.

 The AB trust is predicated on several principles: